Lena Headey

 Following the success of 300, Headey reprised her role as Queen Gorgo in the 2014 sequel, 300: Rise of an Empire.

-Headey appeared in the 2014 biographical film Low Down, a film which detailed the life of jazz pianist Joe Albany, as well as playing the wife of Patrick Wilson's character in Zipper in 2015.
-In July 2015, it was reported that Headey would voice Jeopardy Mouse in Danger Mouse, a reboot of the 1981 TV series of the same name, which was broadcast on CBBC in late 2015.
+Headey also appeared in the 2014 biopic Low Down, a film which detailed the life of jazz pianist Joe Albany, as well as playing the wife of Patrick Wilson's character in Zipper in 2015.
+In July 2015, it was reported that Headey will voice Jeopardy Mouse in Danger Mouse, a reboot of the 1981 TV series of the same name, which was broadcast on CBBC in late 2015.
 Headey stated that "I wanted to do it because it was pure nostalgia for me.
-I have children now and it's just a treat to be involved in something that you loved as a kid and be able to share it.
-Those moments as an actor that come along once in a while are not to be missed."[36]
-She appeared alongside Alexander Armstrong as Danger Mouse and Stephen Fry as Colonel K.[37]
+I have children now and it’s just a treat to be involved in something that you loved as a kid and be able to share it.
+Those moments as an actor that come along once in while are not to be missed."
+She will appear alongside Alexander Armstrong as Danger Mouse and Stephen Fry as Colonel K.

-In 2016, Headey co-starred in the horror film Pride and Prejudice and Zombies, opposite her former Game of Thrones, Century and The Contractor co-star Charles Dance.
+In 2016, Headey co-starred in the horror film Pride and Prejudice and Zombies, opposite her former Game of Thrones co-star Charles Dance.

 Personal life